LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn3/exercises/_index.md

 {{% notice blue "Note" "rocket" %}}

 The solution in the `solutions` branch of the `react-exercises-and-studios` repo uses needlepoint as an example hobby.
-Whenever you see a reference to needlepoint in the solution to the exercises, subsitute it for your own chosen hobby.
+Whenever you see a reference to needlepoint in the solution to the exercises, substitute it for your own chosen hobby.

 {{% /notice %}}

 1. Create a new application called `exercises` in the `part3` directory in the `react-exercises-and-studios` repo.
-1. In `App.js`, remove the content from the `<div className="App">` element and replace it with an `h1` heading that says "My Hobby: " with your hobby coming after the colon.
+1. In `App.js`, remove the content from the `<div className="App">` element and replace it with an `<h1>` heading that says "My Hobby: " with your hobby coming after the colon.

    {{% expand "Check Your Solution" %}}
    ```jsx